Druze: Pact of Time Custodian

 The Pact of Time Custodian (Mithāq Walī al-zamān) is considered the entrance to the Druze religion, and they believe that all Druze in their past lives have signed this Charter, and Druze believe that this Charter embodies with human souls after death.

 I rely on our Moula Al-Hakim the lonely God, the individual, the eternal, who is out of couples and numbers, (someone) the son of (someone) has approved recognition enjoined on himself and on his soul, in a healthy of his mind and his body, permissibility aversive is obedient and not forced, to repudiate from all creeds, articles and all religions and beliefs on the differences varieties, and he does not know something except obedience of almighty Moulana Al-Hakim, and obedience is worship and that it does not engage in worship anyone ever attended or wait, and that he had handed his soul and his body and his money and all he owns to almighty Maulana Al-Hakim.

 The Druze also use a similar formula, called al-'ahd, when one is initiated into the ʻUqqāl.

 Sanctuaries

-The prayer-houses of the Druze are called khalwa or khalwat.
+The prayer-houses of the Druze are called khilwa, khalwa, khilwat or khalwat.
 The primary sanctuary of the Druze is at Khalwat al-Bayada.